Is this topic for you?

 and menopause-like symptoms.
 It is difficult, though not impossible, for women

-who have premature ovarian failure to become pregnant.
+who have primary ovarian insufficiency to become pregnant.

-the exact cause of premature ovarian failure may be unknown, a genetic factor
+the exact cause of primary ovarian insufficiency may be unknown, a genetic factor

 or a problem with the body's